 ISOFIX compatible systems must comply with the Australian/ New Zealand 1754 Standard.
 Baby Car Seats that comply must be fitted with rigid or flexible lower attachment connectors as well as top tether straps.
 The dynamic testing required varies from country to country.

 Therefore a child restraint that is purchased overseas is illegal and any insurance will be null and void in the event of an accident.
 The Australian/ New Zealand 1754 Standard is known to be the most stringent in the world

 Can I install an ISOGO Car Seat in a Non ISOFIX CAR?

 Yes, ISOFIX compatible child restraints must be able to be installed using the traditional lap sash belt method.
-ISOGO Car seats have the option of both the traditional installation with lap-sash belt and the new ISOGO system
+As a result of these laws, the ISOGO baby Car seats have the option of both the traditional installation with lap-sash belt and the new ISOGO system

 What’s the Difference between Rigid and Flexible ISOFIX systems?

 The Flexible ISOFIX compatible system is a pair of light weight lower connectors designed to attach individually.
-Each side of the lower connectors is fitted with a tension indicator that, when pulled to the optimal tension, turns green for validation of a correct installation.
+Each side of the lower connectors is fitted with a tension indicator.
+Due to this, when pulled to the optimal tension, the indicators turn green for validation of a correct installation.